Galbar/galSlider/README.md

 Using the slider from the first example.
 ```
 var e = document.getElementById('mySlider');
-new galSlider(e);         // Create a new galSlider from e
+galSlider.create(e);      // Create a new galSlider from e
 e.galSlider.stop();       // Stops the slider animation
 e.galSlider.showArrows(); // Adds the arrows to the slider
 ```